yaacov/observer/README.md

 ## Description

-This observer emplements event emitter and listener pattern in go, the observer register a list of listener functions and implement an event emitter, once an event is emited, all listener functions will be called.
+This observer implements event emitter and listener pattern in go, the observer register a list of listener functions and implement an event emitter, once an event is emitted, all listener functions will be called.

-This observer also abstruct watching for file changes, users can register a list for files to watch, once a file is watched, events will be emitted automatically on each file modification.
+This observer also abstracts watching for file changes, users can register a list for files to watch, once a file is watched, events will be emitted automatically on each file modification.

-A common use cases are watching for changing in config files, and wating for code changes.
+Common use cases are watching for changing in config files, and wating for code changes.

 This observer is using golang [channels](https://gobyexample.com/channels) for emiting events and [fsnotify](https://github.com/fsnotify/fsnotify) for watching file changes.